hectorhcuevas/hectorhcuevas.github.io/_posts/2018-1-22-Project-Luther.md

 &nbsp;&nbsp;&nbsp;In the end, with my other variables accounted for, imports and globalization had a somewhat unexpected effect on obesity rates.
 Imports had only a slight effect, and to the extent they did effect obesity, the relationship appears to be negative.
 In regards to globalization, the variable only had a slight effect on two regions; Asia and Arab States.
 This relationship turned out to be inversely related to obesity for Asian countries, and had the opposite effect for Arab States.
 One last effect my model took into account was GDP in European countries.
 For these countries, the effects of GDP per capita were slightly less so than for other regions.
 In particular when examining the least obese European countries, scandanavian countries like Finland and Sweden along with Switzerland (countries with more progressive/universal healthcare) were well under their projected obesity rates given their levels of wealth, education, and so on.

-&nbsp;&nbsp;&nbsp;Figure 3 below shows the co-efficients of the variables included in my final model.
+&nbsp;&nbsp;&nbsp;*Figure 3* below shows the co-efficients of the variables included in my final model.

 ![Figure 3](/images/Vars.png)